Sinquefield Cup: 2014

-After round 7, Caruana had achieved a score of 7/7, which was described as a "historical achievement" by Levon Aronian.
-Caruana drew his remaining games to finish with 8½/10 and a performance rating of 3098, the highest ever performance rating in a single tournament, besting Carlsen's performance in the 2009 Nanjing Pearl Spring tournament and Anatoly Karpov in the 1994 Linares chess tournament.
+After round 7, Caruana had a score of 7/7, which Levon Aronian called a "historical achievement".
+Caruana drew his remaining games to finish with 8½/10 and a performance rating of 3098, the highest performance rating in a single tournament, besting Carlsen's performance in the 2009 Nanjing Pearl Spring tournament and Anatoly Karpov in the 1994 Linares chess tournament.
 It was compared to Bobby Fischer's 20-game winning streak in 1970–1971.

 Vachier-Lagrave finished fourth, ahead of Aronian on tie-break (direct encounter).

 2015

 The third edition was held from August 22 to September 3, at the Chess Club and Scholastic Center of Saint Louis as the second leg in the 2015 Grand Chess Tour.
 The tournament featured the seven top players in the world, a feat only surpassed by the AVRO 1938 chess tournament.
-The Sinquefield Cup is also the strongest tournament featured in the 2015 Grand Chess Tour with an average FIDE Rating of 2795.
+The Sinquefield Cup was also the strongest tournament featured in the 2015 Grand Chess Tour with an average FIDE Rating of 2795.

 The 2015 Sinquefield Cup was a single round-robin event held with a time control of 40 moves in 2 hours, followed by the rest of the game in 1 hour with a 30-second increment from move 41.
 Wesley So was selected as the tournament invite and joined the nine other players already participating in the Grand Chess Tour.